 - You may now apply and pay for your pet license online.
 To apply online go to: https://requestpetlicense.dsm.city/

 - The City Clerk’s Office, City Hall, 400 Robert D Ray Drive.
 Currently closed due to COVID-19 restrictions.

-- Print the application form on the City of Des Moines website and mail it with the appropriate information and fee to City Clerk’s Office, PO Box 10326, Des Moines, IA 50306-0326, or drop it off using the secure dropbox outside City Hall (400 Robert D. Ray Drive).
+- If you prefer to pay by check, Print the application form on the City of Des Moines website and mail it with the appropriate information and fee to City Clerk’s Office, PO Box 10326, Des Moines, IA 50306-0326, or drop it off using the secure dropbox outside City Hall (400 Robert D. Ray Drive).